grafana/integration-sample-apps/sample-apps/apache-airflow/README.md

 This sample application creates an Ubuntu VM integrated with Alloy for metric and log collection.
 This sample app utilizes cloud-init and Make commands to facilitate the setup, configuration, and monitoring of [Apache Airflow](https://airflow.apache.org/) using StatsD metrics collection and comprehensive log aggregation.

+This also sets up some loadgen as a systemd service for creating a dag run every 30 seconds.

 ## Prerequisites

 Before you begin, ensure you have the following installed: